 Created: July 2020 by Jenny Owen

-Wild Things Performing Arts CIC is fully committed to safeguarding the well-being of all children and young people who take part in its activities.
+Wild Things Performing Arts CIC is fully committed to safeguarding the well-being of all children and vulnerable adults who take part in its activities.
 The following document is intended to include all participants accessing Wild Things Performing Arts activities.
-All participants have a right to protection, and the needs of disabled participants and others who may be particularly vulnerable must be taken into account.
-Wild Things Performing Arts CIC will ensure the safety and protection of all children involved in its activities through adherence to the Child Protection guidelines outlined below.
-Coaches, volunteers and anyone else who comes into contact with participants should be fully aware of this policy.
-They should also show respect and understanding for the rights, safety and welfare of other members of staff and volunteers, and conduct themselves in a way that reflects the inclusive ethos of Wild Things Performing Arts CIC.
-The process of implementing the policy is the joint responsibility of the Designated Safeguarding Person and Deputy, Chief Executive and Directors.
+All participants have a right to protection, and the needs of disabled participants and others who may be particularly vulnerable must be considered.
+Wild Things Performing Arts CIC will ensure the safety and protection of all children and vulnerable adults involved in its activities through adherence to the Safeguarding guidelines outlined below.
+Staff, volunteers and anyone else who comes into contact with participants should be fully aware of this policy.
+They should also show respect and understanding for the rights, safety and welfare of other staff and volunteers, and conduct themselves in a way that reflects the inclusive ethos of Wild Things Performing Arts CIC.
+The process of implementing the policy is the joint responsibility of the Designated Safeguarding Lead, the Deputy Safeguarding Leads and Directors.
 Everyone involved in the company should have access to this child protection policy.

-Wild Things Performing Arts’ Designated Safeguarding Person (DSP) is Nancy Monaghan.
-The Deputy Designated Safeguarding Person in Jenny Owen.
+Wild Things Performing Arts’ Designated Safeguarding Lead (DSL) is Nancy Monaghan.
+The Deputy Designated Safeguarding Leads (DDSL) are Jenny Owen and Tom Hardman.

-- Provide children and young people with appropriate safety and protection while they are in the care of Wild Things Performing Arts CIC.
+- Provide children and vulnerable adults with appropriate safety and protection while they are in the care of Wild Things Performing Arts CIC.

 - Create an environment where everybody feels safe, secure, and valued.

-- Develop awareness in all staff and volunteers of the need for child protection and of their responsibilities in identifying abuse.
+- Develop awareness in all staff and volunteers of the need for safeguarding and of their responsibilities in identifying abuse.

-- Allow all staff and volunteers to make informed and confident responses to specific child protection issues.
+- Allow all staff and volunteers to make informed and confident responses to specific safeguarding issues.

-- To clarify child protection procedures to all interested parties.
+- To clarify safeguarding procedures to all interested parties.

 Staff Behaviour Statement

-In order to promote children’s welfare and reduce the likelihood of allegations being made, all staff and volunteers should demonstrate exemplary behaviour by:
+In order to promote the welfare of children and vulnerable adults, and reduce the likelihood of allegations being made, all staff and volunteers should demonstrate exemplary behaviour by:

 - Promoting our inclusive ethos – this means treating all participants equally, and with respect and dignity, while considering and readily adapting to individual needs.

-- Avoiding being the only responsible adult alone with children where possible.
+- Avoiding being the only responsible adult alone with children or vulnerable adults where possible.

-- Avoiding private or unobserved interaction with young people where possible, and encouraging open communication with no secrets.
+- Avoiding private or unobserved interaction with children or vulnerable adults where possible, and encouraging open communication with no secrets.